hiraethbbs/Renegade.Random/README.md

   R.Free;
 ```

 You can also use a custom random generator.
-It needs to implement Renegade.Random.RandomInterface;
+It needs to implement Random.RandomInterface;
 ```pascal
 Program RandomTest;
 {$mode objfpc}{$H+}